 The Employee is an active miner eligible for health benefits under the Employer's Benefit Plan.
-On April 14, 1983, his spouse underwent corrective surgery in a podiatrist's office to correct a hammer toe deformity on both feet.
+On April 14, 1983, his dependent daughter underwent corrective surgery in a podiatrist's office to correct a "cock-up" deformity of the fifth toe on both feet and to revise the results of previous surgery.
 The Employer has denied payment for the charges relative to the surgery.

-Question of Dispute
+Question or Dispute

-Is the Employer responsible for payment of the charges incurred by the Employee's spouse as a result of her outpatient podiatric surgery?
+Is the Employer responsible for payment of the charges incurred by the Employee's dependent as a result of her outpatient podiatric surgery?